concordgrape/skyroth/posts/creating-verbuu.md

 ## Background

 During my own language learning process, I've subscribed to many sites and services that offer easy and innovative ways to learn.
 However, I didn't find any of these useful.
 I kept getting stuck in grammar lessons and learning useless phrases such as *"The girl and the dog had fun outside"*.
 In reality, no one speaks like this.
 I wanted to learn a language by **SPEAKING**, not memorizing abnormal phrases and sentences.
 How could I achieve this?

 ## Creation of Verbuu

 That's when I realized I should just start speaking the language, cold turkey.
 Sure, I don't understand the grammar aspect of it, but that's how I'll learn.
 I'll teach myself common words and use regular English grammatical structures.

-When babies learn languages, they don't practice the grammar first, they speak it.
-They repeat words their parents are speaking, why are we any different?
+When babies learn languages, they don't practice the grammar first—they speak it.
+They repeat words their parents are speaking.
+Why are we any different?
 Sure, you'll make mistakes, but that's the point.
 I started writing down random words from my German classes on flashcards and memorizing the translations.
 I soon started to think that there must be a better way to automate this.

-Going on top of that, there are about 130,000 words in the English language.
+Going off of that, there are about 130,000 words in the English language.
 When we speak to colleagues or our family on a day-to-day basis, we don't use all 130,000 words.
 In fact, we only use about 3,000.
-I continued to think, when learning languages, we tend to focus on all the words and not the most common.
+I continued to think—when learning languages, we tend to focus on all the words and not the most common.

 That's when I came up with the idea of Verbuu.
 I started grabbing as many words as I could, in this case, German.
 I found the most popular TV shows and movies in Germany and parsed through all of the subtitles using a simple Python script.
 In the end, I had a database with about 1,000,000 sentences and about 8,000,000 words.
-Next, I parsed all of the words to analyze the frequencies of each word and how many times it appears.
+Next, I parsed all of the words to analyze the frequencies of each word and how many times it appeared.
 This turned the bulk data into a database with about 100,000 words.
 I then cut it to the top 10,000 and created Verbuu.

 ## Features of Verbuu